Searching for New Physics in Rare $K$ and $B$ Decays without $|V_{cb}|$ and $|V_{ub}|$ Uncertainties: Introduction

 However, the inspection of the plots in \cite{Buras:2015qea} and {their updated versions in Fig.~\ref{fig:CKMdependence}} of the present paper demonstrate very clearly\footnote{{As we will trade the dependence on $\vub$ for the one on $\beta$ we do not show the $\vub$ dependence of the branching ratios in the present paper.
 It can be found in \cite{Buras:2015qea}.}} \begin{itemize} \item strong dependence of $\mathcal{B}(\kpn)_\text{SM}$ on $\vcb$ and on the angle $\gamma$ in the unitarity triangle (UT), although only a weak dependence on {the angle $\beta$,} \item strong dependence of $\mathcal{B}(\klpn)_\text{SM}$ on $\vcb$ and {the angle $\beta$} in the UT but also significant dependence on $\gamma$. \end{itemize}

-While the authors in \cite{Brod:2021hsj} stressed that the remaining uncertainties in their estimates are of parametric origin, we would like to note that based on the analysis in \cite{Buras:2015qea} the parametric uncertainties in their analysis have been underestimated.
-In particular the value of $\vcb$ corresponding to (\ref{Brod}), $\vcb = (40.5 \pm 0.8) \cdt{-3}$, is in the ballpark of {\em exclusive} determinations of $\vcb$, as for example from $B\to D\ell\bar\nu$ \cite{Bordone:2019guc}.
-Had the authors of \cite{Brod:2021hsj} used the {\em inclusive} determination of $\vcb$, that is the value $\vcb_{B\to X_c} = (42.16 \pm 0.50)\cdt{-3}$~\cite{Bordone:2021oof}, they would find significantly higher branching ratio as seen in Fig.~\ref{fig:CKMdependence}, where the values of branching ratios for $\kpn$ and $\klpn$ have been plotted as functions of $\vcb$ for different values of $\gamma$ and $\beta$.
-On the other hand the most recent exclusive value of $\vcb$ from FLAG reads $\vcb=(39.09\pm0.68)\cdt{-3}$ \cite{Aoki:2019cca} which would imply even lower values for branching ratios than given in (\ref{Brod}).
+{To obtain the result in (\ref{Brod}) the authors of \cite{Brod:2021hsj} used the values of the CKM parameters from the CKMfitter adopted by PDG \cite{Zyla:2020zbs}.} In particular the value of $\vcb$ corresponding to (\ref{Brod}), $\vcb = (40.5 \pm 0.8) \cdt{-3}$, is in the ballpark of {\em exclusive} determinations of $\vcb$, as for example from $B\to D\ell\bar\nu$ \cite{Bordone:2019guc}.
+Had the authors of \cite{Brod:2021hsj} used the {\em inclusive} determination of $\vcb$, that is the value $\vcb_{B\to X_c} = (42.16 \pm 0.50)\cdt{-3}$~\cite{Bordone:2021oof}, {close to the values obtained by Utfitter in their global analysis,} they would find significantly higher branching ratio. {This is evident from} Fig.~\ref{fig:CKMdependence}, where the values of branching ratios for $\kpn$ and $\klpn$ have been plotted as functions of $\vcb$ for different values of $\gamma$ and $\beta$.
+On the other hand the most recent exclusive value of $\vcb$ from FLAG reads { $\vcb=(39.48\pm0.68)\cdt{-3}$ \cite{Aoki:2021kgd}} which would imply even lower values for branching ratios than given in (\ref{Brod}).

 {This} {uncertainty in $\vcb$} is annoying in view of the very small theoretical uncertainties in these two decays, with QCD corrections known at NLO \cite{Buchalla:1993bv,Buchalla:1993wq,Misiak:1999yg,Buchalla:1998ba} and NNLO level \cite{Buras:2005gr,Buras:2006gb,Gorbahn:2004my} and electroweak corrections at the NLO level \cite{Brod:2008ss,Brod:2010hi}.
 Moreover isospin breaking effects and non-perturbative effects have been considered in \cite{Isidori:2005xm,Mescia:2007kn} and further improvements are expected from lattice gauge theories \cite{Christ:2019dxu}.